Mizan-Al-Sabbih/rainy/README.md

 # built
-A Modern General-Purpose Programming Language.
+A Modern General-Purpose Programming Language for all people.